PaulskPt/Adafruit_DisplayIO_FlipClock/README.rst

 Notes
 =====
-PaulskPt's notes about modifications in file 'flip_digit.py', class 'FlipDigit', which were necessary to stop having MemoryErrors when running the examples #3 and #4 above on an Adafruit PyPortal Titano.
+PaulskPt's notes about modifications in file 'flip_digit.py', class 'FlipDigit', which were necessary to stop having MemoryErrors when running the examples #2 and #3 above on an Adafruit PyPortal Titano.
 Added 'import gc'.
 In function '__init__()' added in five places 'gc.collect()'.
 These additions had the intended result.
 The MemoryErrors stopped to occur.
 For the same reason a global flag 'use_dynamic_fading' was introduced in the file